 Your site’s WordPress dashboard should be available at [yourdomain.com]/wp-admin.

-Login to your dashboard using the login-id and password.
+Login to your WordPress dashboard using the login-id and password.

-STEP 2: Configure Your Domain With The Host
+Step 2: Connect Your Domain To The Host

-If you were using a custom domain on Blogger, you will now need to point that domain to your new WordPress host.
+If you were using a custom domain with Blogger, you will now need to point that domain to your new WordPress host.

-To do that, simply go to the site from where you purchased your domain.
+To do that, simply go to the site from where you purchased your domain (your domain registrar).
 You will find the option to change the nameservers of your domain under the DNS settings.

-After changing the nameservers, you may have to wait up to 30 mins for the changes to take place and your site is accessible.
+After changing the nameservers, you may have to wait up to 30 mins for the changes to take place and for your site to be accessible.
 In some rare cases, it may take even longer.
 This process is called DNS propagation.

-If you were not using a custom domain in Blogger and were using a subdomain of .blogspot.com, then you will have to perform this step after purchasing a new domain.
+If you were not using a custom domain with Blogger, but a subdomain of blogspot.com, then you will have to perform this step after purchasing a new domain.

 Now login to your Blogger account.